Nothing-2A/docs/DEV-CommunityTerms.md

 - All release builds must have all the basics working.
 Unless your build is marked as experimental/beta/pre-release/testing, you must work to keep any sort of bugs to a minimum.
 > All known unfixed bugs are documented and tracked @ [2A Issue Tracker](https://github.com/Nothing-2A/releases/issues)

 - The use of AI-generated code in device trees is strictly prohibited, especially in any part of the kernel that impacts system stability or security.
-We understand if you're eager to do something cool but lack the skills to do so, but we cannot trust generated code following the recent malicious releases of kernels with AI-generated code ruining devices in the Redmi Note 10 community.
+We understand if you're eager to do something cool but lack the skills to do so, but we cannot trust generated code following the recent malicious releases of kernels with AI-generated code ruining devices in the Redmi Note 10 Pro community.

 ------